Welcome to the NFL DFS QB Coach, where we identify optimal point-per-dollar quarterbacks for our lineups on DraftKings, FanDuel and SuperDraft.

 Vegas Lines – For GPPs, especially, be wary of QBs who are large Vegas favorites (>14pts).
 If those guys get out to big leads early, it’s likely they’ll hit the brakes and resort to using the ground game to run out the clock.
 In general, we’re looking for QBs in games with totals >48 and spreads <5, or on teams projected to be huge underdogs (spreads of +10 or more).
 Quarterbacks who frequently scramble or gain yardage with their legs are certainly a priority, given the additional statistical output we can expect.

 It’s important to note this article is posted mid-week, so injuries and other news can change our reads as we get closer to Sunday.
 This article is specifically for Sunday’s “Main” slates, so QBs from Thursday, Sunday, and Monday Night Football are not considered.

-Cash plays in gold, GPP plays in blue, MME plays in purple, Value prices in green.
+Cash plays in gold, GPP plays in blue, Value prices in green.